punyavashist/dotfiles/README.md

 ### Interesting aliases and functions
 There is quite a lot of awesome programs I use from my command line.
 You can see [here](https://github.com/nikitavoloboev/my-mac-os#command-line-apps) for some of them.

 I also love customising my shell experience with various aliases and zsh functions.
-Here are some that I like and use very often:
+Here are some that I like and use often:

 #### Commit and push repository to GitHub in one command